Dostoyevsky Wannabe goes to Manchester

 Plant, Dantzic Street, Manchester

 Saturday 28th July 2018

-Event Type: Relaxed afternoon book fair thing
+Event Type: Relaxed afternoon book and arts fair thing

 Cities Guest Editor[s] (Manchester): Thom Cuell

 In trying NOT to put on some kind of posh, spoon tapping on wine glass type of conventional literary event, we almost went too far the other way and started to enthusiastically plan a rave before realising we felt slightly too old for such things (only just - maybe next time!).

 Instead we chose to make it a relaxed summer afternoon type of affair, something collaborative and open to all.
 No readings but we've invited other Manchester-based independent presses, art collectives, etc) to have stalls at the event alongside a stall selling two new Dostoyevsky Wannabe books.

 The whole Dostoyevsky Wannabe thing is something that is often fairly virtual and so this is an attempt to do something in real life.
 We hope that any writers involved with the Dostoyevsky Wannabe books on offer will come and say hello alongside anyone else interested in coming down for the afternoon, buying a coffee or a beer whilst browsing a few stalls and buying a few things.
 Oh and Dostoyevsky Wannabe book trailers will be playing on a loop in Plant's small cinema space if we can figure out how to do it so you can just come and stare at those in a strange and mesmerised trance if you feel like it.